 April 2011 GreenBuildingFocus Conference and Expo in Charlotte, NC

-Inspired by the pavilion-style architecture of the historic Farnsworth House by Ludwig Mies van der Rohe, LumenHAUS will be on display on its property near Plano, Ill., April 1 - July 31.
+April - July 2011 Inspired by the pavilion-style architecture of the historic Farnsworth House by Ludwig Mies van der Rohe, LumenHAUS displayed on its property near Plano, Ill.

 For More Information: